dbeley/subreddit_tracker/README.md

 # reddit_subscribers_count

-Extract subscribers count
+Extract subscribers count of a list of subreddit defined in a text file

 ## Pre-requisites

-- praw config in ~/.config/
+- working praw config in ~/.config/ (see praw.ini_sample for an example)

 ## Installation